Red Beets Vinaigrette – Recipe

 - Pinch of Salt

-- Place beets in a medium size pot, fill with cold water (enough water to extend a couple of inches above beets).
+- Place beets in a medium size pot filled with cold water (enough water to extend a couple of inches above beets).

-- Drain off the water, and let beets cool off.
+- Drain off the water, and let the beets cool off.

-- Peel the beets (the skin will very easily slide off).
+- Peel the beets (the skin will slide off very easily).

 - Mix in the remaining ingredients.